 Cameras are a lot like technology, always changing and in most instances constantly getting better.
 I've owned two Nikon cameras that I've loved.
 I initially started with a Canon but found I liked the way Nikon fit my hand better; you will just have to try them both and see what suits you best.

 , this camera was replaced by the Nikon D800 and the D700 remains one of the most sought Nikon bodies.
 Often you can find a decent refurbished one on Adorama.

 The real magic is in your glass, and this is where I've invested a lot of my money.
 Whenever you can buy the top end lens, just do it.
 You can have a lower budget camera body, the better your glass, the better your photos.
 Bonus, once you've decided on a brand, you can always upgrade your camera body and continue using your lenses.

 ; it rarely leaves my camera.
 I use this for just about everything, almost every single portrait style photo or show image with a sheep in it was taken with this lens.
 I seriously LOVE this lens.
 This lens is a fixed focal length, meaning I have to move to change the distance to my subject; I can't adjust it on my camera.

 .
 Originally this was my most used and is a great lens on a budget.
 You will be very pleased with the images you capture with it, and I will always have it in my arsenal.
 This one is good in the lamb/hog/goat barn and wonderful for portraits as well.
 This lens is also a fixed length.

 is a killer on your pocket book, and there are some lenses you can purchase with very similar results (Tamron and Sigma brand come to mind).
 This lens is an adjustable focal length so I can change the distance to my subject through my lens.
 I consider a zoom lens a necessity at the cattle show.

 I think I would love having a wide angle/standard zoom lens.
 This lens has so many uses and would be so handy at lamb shows.
 The second lens is a 35mm f/1.4G

-My Recommendations to you
+my recommendations to you

 Save money and rent gear to see what you like.
 Rent a camera body you are interested in and a 50mm lens to go with it.
 Give it a trial run at home and see if it is the one for you.
 Try both a Nikon and a Canon to see which fits your hands the best.
 You can rent just about anything under the sun right from your computer, Borrow Lenses

 There is no shame in buying used gear.
 I think I have in the past and it has worked out just fine.
 My only recommendation is to make sure it is a reputable company.
-One of my favorites is Adorama.
+One of my favorites is Adorama

 Even after you have purchased a camera, there is no shame in renting lenses.
 I rented the 70-200mm for years before I broke down and bought it.
 I don't think I've even used it enough to justify the purchase at this point however I am sure once my girls are finished showing it will be well used.

 by Bryan Peterson.
 Read it, learn it and test it out so you have a real understanding of how your camera works.
 This is probably one of the easiest things you can do to get better.

-If you want to take a course (something I do every chance I get), I can't say enough good things about Karen Russell's online course Snap Shots of A Good Life.
+If you want to take a course (something I do every chance I get), I can't say enough good things about Karen Russell's online course Snap Shots of A Good Life